|Jeff Hughes, Co-Artistic Director|

-Jeffrey Graham Hughes, Co-Artistic Director – Jeffrey Graham Hughes was born in Alameda, California, where he started dancing at the age of six.
+Jeff Hughes was born in Alameda, California, where he started dancing at the age of six.
 His first two teachers were Vern Nerden and Madame Alexandria Baldina from the Maryinsky Theatre in St. Petersburg Russia and Ballet Russe circa Nijinsky and Pavlova.
 As a youngster he was a member of Oakland Metropolitan Ballet and was a guest artist with several companies in Northern California.

-Over the past twenty-seven years Mr. Hughes has choreographed over fifty ballets.
-His ballets have been performed in the U.S., Asia, Mexico and South Africa.
+Over the past twenty-nine years Mr. Hughes has choreographed over sixty ballets.
+His ballets have been performed in the U.S., Asia, Mexico, and South Africa.
 He has been on the faculty of Hong Kong Academy for the Arts, San Francisco Dance Center and New York Academy of Ballet, among others.
-Mr. Hughes taught and choreographed at the prestigious Kaatsbaan Extreme Ballet in New York during the summers of 2014-2016 and Orlando Ballet School during the summers of 2015 and 2016.
-Mr. Hughes is currently Co-Artistic Director of the Tucson Regional Ballet and on staff as an instructor at Academy of Ballet.
+Mr. Hughes’ summer teaching credits include having taught and choreographed at the Joffrey Workshop Texas in 2007 and 2008, and at the prestigious Kaatsbaan Extreme Ballet in New York during the summers of 2014-2016.
+He also taught at Orlando Ballet School during the summers of 2015-2017.
+In 2017, Mr. Hughes returned to Hong Kong as a judge for the Star of Canaan International Dance Competition and has been invited back for summer 2019.

 In 1977 she began her professional career with Dennis Wayne’s Dancers in NYC.
 Over the course of her twenty-two year performing career she also danced as a principal dancer with Cleveland/San Jose Ballet, Atlanta Ballet, Dayton Ballet and Ohio Ballet as well as performing as a guest artist with small companies in the United States.
-An artist recognized for her versatility, Ms. Reyman-Hughes has danced a range of roles, including Tzarina, Sugar Plum Fairy, Dew Drop, Dying Swan, Giselle, Juliet, Lizzie Borden in deMilles’s Fall River Legend, Emilia in Limon’s Moor’s Pavane, the Partisan in Jooss’ The Green Table, The Woman in His Past in Tudor’s Lilac Garde, and Fairy Godmother in Holder’s Cinderella.
+An artist recognized for her versatility, Ms. Reyman-Hughes has danced a range of roles, including Tzarina, Sugar Plum Fairy, Dew Drop, Dying Swan, Giselle, Juliet, Lizzie Borden in deMilles’s Fall River Legend, Emilia in Limon’s Moor’s Pavane, the Partisan in Jooss’ The Green Table, The Woman in His Past in Tudor’s Lilac Garden, Cinderella and the Fairy Godmother in Holder’s Cinderella.
 She danced principal roles in an extensive Balanchine repertoire including Tarantella, Square Dance, Minkus Pas de Trois, Agon, Apollo, Serenade, and Nutcracker.
-Ms. Reyman-Hughes has also performed in works by Butler, Van Dantzig, Lubovitch, Byrd, Arpino, Flindt, Fokine, Massine, Nault and many others, including her husband Jeffrey Graham Hughes.
+Ms. Reyman-Hughes has also performed in works by Butler, Van Dantzig, Lubovitch, Byrd, Arpino, Flindt, Fokine, Massine, Nault and many others, including her husband Jeff Hughes.
 In 1990, she performed in Scotland at the Edinburgh Festival in Flindt’s The Overcoat with Rudolf Nureyev.
 As a principal dancer with Cleveland/San Jose Ballet, she had roles created for her by Dennis Nahat in many of his ballets.
 She has also participated as a dancer in New Steps, a choreographic workshop in Ohio and in Festival of Life, a benefit for children and adults with AIDS in Atlanta.